walidamriou/ESP32_AI_predict_sine_function_by_regression_model/README.md

 # ESP32 AI predict sine function by regression model
-Implement AI predict of " sine(x) " function from " x " values by Regression model for Espressif ESP32 boards
+ Implement AI predict the output of the sine function " sine(x) " from " x " values by Regression model for Espressif Systems ESP32 boards

 ### If you need any help or information:
 :large_blue_circle:	 Facebook: https://www.facebook.com/walidamriou
 :large_blue_circle:  Twitter: https://twitter.com/walidamriou